BurlingtonCodeAcademy/leaflet-workshop/README.md

 ## You will need to run NPM install to have all of the necessary dependencies for this project.

+### See 'complete' branch for full version of workshop.

 ## Purpose

 Run-time: ~1 hour